benedictaquino/football-guys/README.md

 dimensionality].
 The most obvious issue with high dimensionality is that visualization becomes difficult.
 Another issue with high dimensionality is that the concept of distance loses meaning as the number of dimensions grow, so clustering becomes difficult.
-My goal was to construct simplicial complices that represented the data in order to tackle these problems.
+My goal was to construct simplicial complexes that represented the data in order to tackle these problems.

 ## Data